openai/weak-to-strong/vision/README.md

 python3 run_weak_strong.py --strong_model_name vitb8_dino --n_epochs 5
 ```

-With the comands above we get the following results (note that the results may not reproduce exactly due to randomness):
+With the commands above we get the following results (note that the results may not reproduce exactly due to randomness):

 | Model                   | Top-1 Accuracy |
 |-------------------------|----------------|